ShaunSHamilton/open-source-contributor/src/introduction.md

 ## Me

 I am a software developer at freeCodeCamp.
-I develop course and curricula content for freeCodeCamp, and I also develop the software used to deliver the content.
+I develop course and curricula content for freeCodeCamp, and I also develop the software used to deliver the content...

 I develop on the whole stack - front-end and back-end.
 I also develop on the heap - the database.
 I have developed a variety of courses, such as: